|Focus and Scope|

 Publication decisions.
 The editorial board is responsible for deciding which of the articles submitted to the journal should be published.
 The editorial board will be guided by the policies of the journal and constrained by legal requirements related to libel, copyright infringement and plagiarism.
 Members of the editorial board will confer and refer to reviewers recommendations in making this decision.

 Equality.
 An editor, member of the editorial board or reviewer must evaluate manuscripts for their intellectual content without regard to race, gender, political philosophy, sexual orientation, ethnic origin, citizenship, or religious belief of the authors.
+Decisions to edit and publish are not determined by the policies of governments or any other agencies outside of the journal itself.
+The Editor-in-Chief has full authority over the entire editorial content of the journal and the timing of publication of that content.

 Confidentiality.
 The edition board guarantees confidentiality, that is, it undertakes not to disclose information about the given manuscript to anyone other than the respective authors, reviewers, other editorial consultants and, if necessary, the publisher.